 1 Thessalonians 4:14 " For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him"

-To send flowers in memory of Camilla Dye Scott, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Camilla Dye Scott, please visit our Heartfelt Sympathies Store.

 A smile for all, a heart of gold, one of the finest this world could hold